 In 2002, while still a member of The Great Divide, he released Twelve Pieces, his first solo album.
 After recruiting Tom Skinner (bass) and Eric Hansen (drums), McClure had his band together and he departed The Great Divide.
 In 2004, The Mike McClure Band released their first album Everything Upside Down, a hard-hitting rock album with 19 tracks.
 McClure often uses the quote that his new band was "twice as loud, and half as popular."
 Since the first album, the band put out seven more albums.
 In 2011, TGD reunited for a show and have been playing again together ever since.
 After the death of Tom Skinner in July 2015 and the departure of Hansen, the band took on its current look, which is a rotation of Okies.

 As a songwriter and producer, McClure has collaborated with many other artists.
 He worked closely with Joe Hardy (ZZ Top) to create the sound he loves and was the permanent producer for Cross Canadian Ragweed.
 "Fighting For", written by McClure and Cody Canada reached number 39 on the Billboard Hot Country charts.
 McClure has also produced albums by other artists around the scene such as Stoney LaRue, Tom Skinner, Jason Boland & the Stragglers, Scott Copeland, Johnny Cooper, Whiskey Myers, Katie Butts, and the Turnpike Troubadours.

-These days McClure is still writing prolifically and will release several singles in the next year, as he looks to focus on singular story and videos with the songs, instead of full album releases.
+These days McClure is still writing and will release several singles in the next year, as he looks to focus on singular story and videos with the songs, instead of full album releases.
 His first release in a long time, Black Rose, came out in June 2019.
-He has also began scoring films and started something of a visual art hobby. (check out the store to see one of the ‘animals’…)
+He has also began scoring films and started drawing, creating visual art. (check out the store to see one of the ‘animals’…)